 Plantar warts can affect anyone, however they are more likely to affect:

 A plantar wart is usually diagnosed by a medical professional through a visual examination.
-They may also remove the top layer with a scalpel to look for small dots, which are occluded blood vessels.
+They may also remove the top layer with a scalpel to look for small dots, which are clotted blood vessels.
 Alternatively, your doctor might take a small sample of the growth and send it to a laboratory for further analysis.

 Though it may take a year or two for youngsters and much longer for adults, the majority of plantar warts are benign and disappear on their own without therapy.
 Speak with your doctor if you’d like to get rid of warts sooner and self-care techniques aren’t working for you.
 It may be beneficial to use one or more of the following treatments:

-Cryotherapy can cause pain, blisters, and long-term changes in skin tone (hypo- or hyperpigmentation), especially in those with dark or black skin.
+Cryotherapy can cause pain, blisters, and long-term changes in skin tone (hypo- or hyperpigmentation), especially in those with dark or Black skin.

 Should freezing medication and salicylic acid prove ineffective, your physician may recommend one or more of the subsequent therapies: